alexeatscake/mozzie/README.md

-# mozzie
+# Mozzie

-This is a surrogate modelling package for GDSiMS.
+This is a surrogate modelling package for [GDSiMS](https://github.com/AceRNorth/gdsims) (the Gene Drive Simulator of Mosquito Spread).
+This uses [AutoEmulate](https://www.autoemulate.com/) for the emulation functionality.

 ## Installation